Stadium High School

 Riding the bus is a privilege, not a right.
-Proper behavior is expected on all busses at all times.
+Proper behavior is expected on all buses at all times.
 Any student abusing the privilege of riding the bus could have their riding privileges revoked.

-Remember to check bus stop locations regularly for the first two weeks of school using the Bus Stop Lookup (search by address)
+Remember to check bus stop locations regularly for the first two weeks of school using the Bus Stop Lookup (search by address).

 If you have questions regarding transportation (yellow buses only), contact us by calling 253-571-3100 or have your student check in with Campus Security Officer Billy or Bridgette.

 All Tacoma Schools operate on a closed campus policy.
 When students arrive at school, they must remain on campus until dismissal, unless excused through the Attendance Office.
 Students must bring a written parent/guardian request to the attendance office before leaving campus for early dismissals.
 Students are subject to disciplinary action for going into the parking areas without permission during the school day or leaving campus without permission.